Wingfield Aerodrome: World War II

 September 1939 saw the formation of 15 Squadron SAAF at Germiston with three former SAA Junkers Ju 86 airliners used for maritime patrols.
 After moving to Wingfield the squadron was absorbed as A Flight of 32 Squadron SAAF.
-804 Naval Air Squadron of the Fleet Air Arm reformed in September 1944 at Wingfield aerodrome 24 Hellcat IIs and in January 1945, they embarked on to provide cover during the landings on Ramree Island, and subsequently missions over Sumatra and Malaya.

 In 1939, Alex Henshaw, Chief Test Pilot for Britain's Spitfire fighter planes, flying a modified Percival Mew Gull registration number G-AEXF, set a number of records for solo flights between Gravesend, Kent (now RAF Gravesend) and Wingfield and back, which still stands today nearly seventy years later.

+Royal Navy

+Wingfield was acquired for the Royal Navy and subsequently transferred to Admiralty control from the South African Air Force.
+It was designated as Royal Naval Air Station Wingfield (RNAS Wingfield) and commissioned as HMS Malagas on 1 July 1942 under the command of Commander J. Friar.
+During its tenure as HMS Malagas, the airbase supported the Fleet Air Arm by accommodating six disembarked squadrons, as well as squadrons in training, with a capacity for 75 aircraft.
+It provided facilities for both fighter and torpedo, bomber, reconnaissance (TBR) units, a Fleet Requirements Unit, and a Royal Naval Aircraft Repair Yard, which had a capacity for 150 aircraft.

+During this period it had four runways approximately 30 yards wide.